Lumiwealth/lumibot/README.md

 ## Example Strategies

-Lumibot provides a set of several example strategies that you can copy from to create your own, they are located in `lumibot->strategies->examples`.
+Lumibot provides a set of several example strategies that you can copy from to create your own, they are located in `getting_started->examples`.
 Here is a breakdown of each example strategy:

 #### Diversification
 Allocates the budget by the percent allocations set in self.portfolio and rebalances every self.